 What else is new at Navy Pier?
 A lot!

 Along with this new food experience, you'll find several changes underway at the Midwest's top visitor destination.
 Navy Pier celebrates its 100th anniversary in 2016, and as part of the centennial celebration, a bolder and more green urban space is being revealed.
 One notable change, a new Ferris wheel is being installed and will make its debut this spring.
-Find out more — and please pardon the dust! — at navypier.com.
+Find out more — and please pardon the dust! — at navypier.org.

 Photos via Navy Pier